- Home

 2024-25 Charges

-This means that, compared to 2023-24, a combined water and sewerage bill for a two-person household with a water meter may increase by around £5 per month.
-A typical household bill for those not on a meter may increase by around £8 per month.
+Overall, this means that, compared to 2023-24, a typical combined water and sewerage bill for a two-person household with a water meter increased by around £5 per month.
+A typical household bill for those not on a meter increased by around £8 per month.